instacart/formula/docs/Integration.md

 ## Formula Integration
-Integration module provides declarative API to connect reactive state management to Android fragments.
+Integration module provides declarative API to connect reactive state management to Android Fragments.
 This module has been designed from the start for gradual adoption.
 You can use as much of it as you like.

 Benefits of using it: